12 Simple Ways to Get Clients for Your Business (for Both Online & Offline Businesses)

 6. Create a Simple Website or Landing Page

-The truth is, clients just want clarity.
-If they land on your page and instantly get what you do, they’re more likely to work with you.
-Make it simple, make it honest, and make it easy to reach you.
+The truth is, people just want clarity.
+If they go to your website and get what you do immediately, you’re probably going to work with them.
+Keep it simple, honest, and accessible.

 7. Use Local SEO or Google My Business (for Offline + Service Businesses)

-If you have a physical store, a home-based service, or anything that serves your local area, Google My Business is basically free money.
-When someone types “best salon near me” or “plumber Kathmandu,” the businesses that show up get most of the calls.
+If you’re a physical shop, a home-based service, or a local service business, local SEO can bring you customers.
+For instance, when someone searches for “best salon near me” or “plumber in Kathmandu,” it’s usually the businesses that show up in those searches who receive most of the calls.

 8. Collaborate With Complementary Businesses

-This is one of my favorites.
+This is another favorite of mine.
 Let’s say you’re a graphic designer.
-Partner with a printing shop.
-If you’re a fitness coach, collaborate with a meal prep business.
-If you own a bakery, team up with a café that doesn’t sell pastries.
-When two businesses serve the same types of people, they can help each other grow.
+You partner with a printing company.
+Let’s say you’re a fitness trainer.
+You partner with a meal prep company.
+Let’s say you’re a baker.
+You partner with a café that doesn’t serve baked goods.
+If you both serve the same type of people, you can both help each other grow.

 9. Share Client Results and Stories